Hosting details for ACF tournaments

-After host sites are confirmed, the treasurer will contact each host to find out the following information: to whom to make out the check, to whom to mail the check, and to identify any possible stumbling blocks in the payment process (such as vendor or other tax forms that must be filled out, etc.).
+After host sites are confirmed, the treasurer will contact each host to provide ACF’s payment information, and to identify any possible stumbling blocks in the payment process (such as vendor or other tax forms that must be filled out, etc.).

-Within one week after the tournament, the treasurer will send a payment breakdown to each host site, laying out the packet fees for each team, the split between ACF and the host, and the identities of any teams that have not yet paid and attended that site.
+Within one week after the tournament, the treasurer will send an invoice to each host site, laying out the packet fees for each team, the split between ACF and the host, and the identities of any teams that have not yet paid and attended that site.
 The team representatives will be asked to confirm the breakdown and to email any delinquent teams.

 For ACF Nationals